 One of the ways that you can connect with the text is through questioning.
 If your notes feature questions, you can begin to deepen your understanding of what the text is saying explicitly or what you need to infer from what you already know about the subject.

-Your questions may look like, but are not limited to, these:
+Your questions may look like, but are not limited to, the below:

 - questions that directly link to the information in the text

 - questions about new pieces of evidence/information

 - questions to clarify things you did not fully understand

 - questions that aim to reveal the author’s main idea